The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 The standout feature is portion precision—most budget feeders vary by 15-25%, but the Granary consistently hits within 4% of target portions for large kibble.
 Tom's Guide's John Velasco praised the wide 145° camera angle that captures your pet's entire feeding area, not just the bowl.

-The mobile app programming couldn't be simpler.
+The mobile app programming is straightforward.
 Schedule up to 6 meals daily with custom portion sizes, and the feeder stores up to 10 feeding schedules locally.
 Even during Wi-Fi outages, your programmed meals continue on time.

 Physical security impressed expert reviewers.
 The silicone seals around the lid and dispenser mechanism prevent clever pets from accessing food between scheduled meals.
 The heavy base and smooth exterior give determined cats and dogs few purchase points for tampering.